GioPan04/linux-remote/README.md

 ## The reason

 Why build this from the ground up?
 Well, I didn't wanna to install all the kde dependencies only to control remotely my PC.
-My version uses low level tools like uinput and uses little to no dependencies.
+My version uses low level tools like uinput and mpris and uses little to no dependencies.

 ## Todos